Şemsettin Baş

-Şemsettin Baş (born January 4, 1973, in Istanbul, Turkey) is a retired Turkish professional basketball player and lastly was head coach of CSO Voluntari.
+Şemsettin Baş (born January 4, 1973, in Istanbul, Turkey) is a Turkish professional basketball coach and former player.
+He is the current head coach for Gaziantep Basketbol of the Türkiye Basketbol Ligi (TBL).
 At 6 ft 5.75 in (1.97 m), he played as a shooting guard and small forward.

 He is of Bosniak origin and cousin of former NBA and Euroleague player Mirsad Türkcan.